• Tue. Aug 19th, 2025

 PACKED WITH VITAMINS & MINERALS

-Strawberries are packed with vitamins, minerals, and antioxidants.
-Eating this juicy berry as part of a balanced diet will help meet the daily amount of recommended vitamin C and fibre.
+Packed with vitamins, minerals, and antioxidants, eating this juicy berry as part of a balanced diet, will help meet the daily amount of recommended vitamin C and fibre.
 They are also a good source of important nutrients such as potassium, foliate, and manganese.

 VITAMIN C

-Vitamin C plays a crucial role in supporting the immune system, helping to ward off infections and illnesses.
+Vitamin C plays a crucial role in supporting the immune system.
+This helping to ward off infections and several illnesses.

 FIBRE

-Fibre is essential for good digestive health.
-A diet, rich in fibre, promotes a healthy gut by regulating the movement of the bowel by preventing constipation.
-A fibre-rich diet is a factor for lowering the risk of developing chronic diseases such as heart disease and diabetes.
+Fibre is essential for good digestive health and a diet rich in fibre, promotes a healthy gut by regulating the movement of the bowel by preventing constipation.
+A fibre-rich diet is also a factor for lowering the risk of developing chronic diseases such as heart disease and diabetes.

 ANTIOXIDANTS